Publication Maintenance Workflow

 • Structured link entries have label and url

-• Topic/link/highlight/featured data does not reference stale publication slugs
+• Topic/link/highlight/featured/research-theme data does not reference stale publication slugs